Analysis | All You (and Trump) Should Know About Impeachment

 3. What would be wrong about Trump pushing for investigation?

-It would raise the specter of a president seeking a foreign government’s help to discredit a domestic political rival.
+It would raise the specter of the president seeking a foreign government’s help to discredit a domestic political rival.
+Trump acknowledges ordering a halt to $400 million in U.S. military aid to Ukraine about a week before the call, but he says it was out of frustration that European nations weren’t contributing enough to the country’s fight against Russian-backed separatists.
 Three House committees are investigating whether Trump used the withholding of military aid as leverage.
-Trump acknowledges ordering a halt to $400 million in U.S. military aid to Ukraine about a week before the call, but he says it was out of frustration that European nations weren’t contributing enough to the country’s fight against Russian-backed separatists.

 Congress decides that.
 The U.S. Constitution says the president “shall be removed from office on impeachment for, and conviction of, treason, bribery, or other high crimes and misdemeanors.”
 As Congress has defined it through the years, the phrase “high crimes and misdemeanors” includes exceeding or abusing the powers of the presidency, or misusing the office for improper purpose or gain.

-In one of the more unusual spectacles in American politics, the 100 members of the Senate become the jury in a trial, with select House “impeachment managers” functioning as prosecutors and (when the accused is the president) the chief justice of the United States presiding.
-Witnesses are called, and evidence submitted, with House impeachment managers and counsel for the accused giving opening and closing statements.
-If two-thirds of the senators present vote to convict -- a high bar, especially considering that Trump’s fellow Republicans hold a majority in the Senate -- the official is ordered removed from office.
+In one of the more unusual spectacles in American politics, the 100 members of the Senate would become the jury in a trial, with House “impeachment managers” functioning as prosecutors and the chief justice of the United States presiding.
+Witnesses would be called, and evidence submitted, with the impeachment managers and counsel for the accused giving opening and closing statements.
+If two-thirds of the senators present vote to convict -- a high bar, especially considering that Trump’s fellow Republicans hold a majority in the Senate -- Trump would be ordered removed from office.

 7. Could Senate Republicans decline to consider impeachment?